DCully/carputiem/README.md

 ---------------------
 1) More extensive exception handling/error code detection with libao and libmpg123

-2) Supplementary features - add DTC reading to ObdSerial, new file formats to MusicManager
+2) add DTC reading to ObdSerial

+3) add support for new file formats to MusicManager